matomo-org/developer-documentation/docs/master/Piwik/DataTable/Map.md

 ### `applyQueuedFilters()` <a name="applyQueuedFilters"></a>

-Apply the filters previously queued to each of the DataTable of this DataTable\Map.
+Apply the filters previously queued to each DataTable contained by this DataTable\Map.

 #### Signature